 The painting comes flowing through the air and lands on the structure.

 To successfully paint a full-sized structure, Grosse had to use a cherry picker, uplifting herself aloft the roof of the building and keeping the spray nozzle at least a foot and a half from the surface.

 Grosse had designed two models at her Berlin studio.
 However, she had to abandon her initial plan for the installation since the model had only focused on the building itself while leaving behind the surrounding environment.

-The National Parks Service, one of the projects’ partners, sees Rockaway as an essential step towards restoring the natural habitat in the region, which saw its protective sand dunes washed away by the hurricane.
+The National Parks Service, one of the projects’ partners, sees Rockaway as an essential step towards restoring the natural habitat in the region, which saw its protective dunes washed away by the hurricane.